Apolline-michel/blogdown.source/content/project/example-project.md

 date = "2018-11-21"

 # Project title.
-title = "Succeed January exams"
+title = "Herbarium 2019"

 # Project summary to display on homepage.
-summary = "Coffee, hard work and motivation, let's go for a new blocus!"
+summary = "30 families to collect before the end of the spring"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "books.jpg"
+image_preview = "sunflower.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`